Codecademy/docs/content/python/concepts/threading/terms/thread/thread.md

   - 'paths/computer-science'
 ---

-The `.Thread()` method is a class constructor that returns a thread object that can run a function with zero or more arguments.
+The `.Thread()` method is a class constructor which returns a thread object that can run a function with zero or more arguments.

 ## Syntax